This article is part of the book - Sport Climbing Basics.

 - When the anchor is situated in such a way which means lowering or abseiling would be difficult or dangerous (e.g: far back from the top of the crag or on a ledge covered in loose blocks).

-- If someone else will climb after you.
+- When someone else will lead the climb after you

 If you have cleaned the anchor, but your quickdraws are still in the route, you’ll need to retrieve them on your way down.